Kuala Lumpur

 KLCC

-World's tallest twin towers.
-Don't miss the guided tour, which takes you up to the suspended bridge on the 41st Floor.
+Don't miss the suspended ridge on the 41st Floor.
 Look down and you will see the KLCC Park, the panorama stretching across the Royal Selangor Golf Course, the Embassy Row and all the way to the rolling hills of the Titiwangsa Divide.
 The South view offers a more jaunty sight.
 The copper tint of tin roofs and warm wooden structures of Kampung Baru displaying its humble presence, nestling in amongst the menacing skyscrapers of Kuala Lumpur.
 Later on, have a stroll along the joggers path in the KLCC Park.
 Park yourself on one of the benches and gawk at the magnificence of the two looming structures before you.

 The SKYBRIDGE connects the two towers on the 41st floor of the Petronas Twin Towers (as seen above).
 The bridge is now open to the general public every day except Mondays.
 It is a bit of a hassle trying to get up to the skybridge on normal days and forget even trying during weekends and public holidays as there are only 800 timed tickets issued to visitors daily.
-The tickets are FREE but the queues can be horrendous!
+The tickets are NO LONGER FREE!
 Get there as early as possible to get the tickets.
 The morning visits starts at 10.00am but tickets will be issued from 9.15am onwards.
 The afternoon visits start from 3.00pm but tickets will issued from 2.30pm onwards.

 Opening times: Tuesdays - Sundays (closed Mondays).